CynthiaKoopman/Reinforcement-Learning/README.md

 # Reinforcement Learning
-Easy Implementation of selected Reinforcement Learning Algorithms For now using Pytorch and Cartpole environment from gym (OpenAI)
+Easy Implementation of selected Reinforcement Learning Algorithms for now using Pytorch and Cartpole environment from gym (OpenAI)

 Included:
 * Vanilla Policy Gradient (REINFORCE)